GEROGIANNIS/GameNight-Bot/README.md

-GameNight Bot
+# GameNight Bot

 GameNight Bot is designed to organize nightly game sessions within a Discord server.
 Each night, the bot announces a random game for the community to play, opening a dedicated voice channel for participants to join at midnight.
 This encourages regular gaming sessions, community bonding, and interactive fun.

-### Commands:
+## Commands

 - `!ping`: Test if the bot is responding.
 - `!miaou`: Get a fun response from the bot.